mcastorina/mpv-remote-app/README.md

 ### Run
 Running the server will automatically connect to an existing mpv instance or spawn a new one if none found.
 Use `Ctrl+C` to kill the server.
+Currently, the server only works with Python 3.

 ```
 python server.py p4ssw0rd --no-hidden